 In sensitivity analysis, it is possible to evaluate the impact of each study on the final result.
-In fact, sensitivity analysis can make it possible to know how much each study contributes to the overall outcome of the studied index.
+Sensitivity analysis can make it possible to know how much each study contributes to the overall outcome of the studied index.

-Based on the last row of Table 5, the total odds ratio for both headache and migraine is equal to 1.51.
-The upper lines demonstrate what the total would be if each study were removed.
+Based on the last row of Table 5, the odds ratio for headache and migraine equals 1.51.
+The upper lines demonstrate the total if each study were removed.
 The exclusion of individual studies caused the headache odds ratio to change slightly.